rickychien/comiz/README.md

   Production build will exclude unnecessary resources, setup server url and minimize resources size as small as possible to optimize website experience.

-#### Package all static resources into ./static/* (it also run clean before packaging)
+#### Package all dist resources into ./dist/* (it also run clean before packaging)
   ```
   npm run build
   ```

-  It's up to you to spin up a local server in static folder to see production result, for example launching a python server
+  It's up to you to spin up a local server in dist folder to see production result, for example launching a python server

   ```
   python -m SimpleHTTPServer
   ```
   and go to visit <http://localhost:8000>

-#### Clean static resources
+#### Clean dist resources
   ```
   npm run clean
   ```